awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-exporting-snapshots-to-amazon-ec2.md

 1. Locate the instance or block storage disk that you want to export, and expand the node to view the available snapshots for that resource\.

 1. Choose the **Action** menu for the desired snapshot, then choose **Export to Amazon EC2**\.
-![\[Export snapshot in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/2f596334045058acdba2fdcc5e035cef/images/amazon-lightsail-action-menu-export-snapshot.png)
+![\[Export snapshot in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/a825044edce3b3cf14c8cdbea7367d2e/images/amazon-lightsail-action-menu-export-snapshot.png)
 **Note**
-Snapshots of Ghost and Django instances cannot be exported to Amazon EC2 at this time\.
+Snapshots of cPanel & WHM, Django, and Ghost instances cannot be exported to Amazon EC2 at this time\.

 1. Review the important details displayed on the prompt\.